Climate and Average Weather Year Round in Caribou Maine, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 7 to August 24, with an average daily incident shortwave energy per square meter above 5.3 kWh.
-The brightest day of the year is July 2, with an average of 6.4 kWh.
+The brightest month of the year in Caribou is June, with an average of 6.2 kWh.

 The darker period of the year lasts for 3.5 months, from October 27 to February 12, with an average daily incident shortwave energy per square meter below 2.2 kWh.
-The darkest day of the year is December 17, with an average of 1.1 kWh.
+The darkest month of the year in Caribou is December, with an average of 1.2 kWh.

 The topography within 2 miles of Caribou contains only modest variations in elevation, with a maximum elevation change of 315 feet and an average elevation above sea level of 524 feet.
 Within 10 miles contains only modest variations in elevation (692 feet).
 Within 50 miles contains significant variations in elevation (2,083 feet).